YatopiaMC/Yatopia/README.md

 ## What ##

-This Fork tries to import universal/performance patches from [EMC](https://github.com/starlis/empirecraft), [Lithium](https://github.com/jellysquid3/lithium-fabric), [Akarin](https://github.com/Akarin-project/Akarin) and [Purpur](https://github.com/pl3xgaming/Purpur), while adding a few more (optional via config) "extrem" patches that modify the vanilla minecraft gameplay for more performance(noteable killing entity pushing/collisionboxes).
+This Fork tries to import universal/performance patches from [EMC](https://github.com/starlis/empirecraft), [Lithium](https://github.com/jellysquid3/lithium-fabric), [Akarin](https://github.com/Akarin-project/Akarin) and [Purpur](https://github.com/pl3xgaming/Purpur), while adding a few more (optional via config) "extreme" patches that modify the vanilla minecraft gameplay for more performance(noteable killing entity pushing/collisionboxes).
 This fork was based on Paper, but is now based on [Tuinity](https://github.com/Spottedleaf/Tuinity).

 ## Config entries

-### itemStuckSleepTicks
-``Default``:``1`` Controlls how often a dropped item checks rather it's stuck inside a block(Their most expansive operation).
-Higher values like ``15`` can be savely used and greatly improves dropped item performance if your server has thousends of them(from big farms/tnt/farming players etc).

-### disableEntityWaterChecks
-``Default``:``false`` Entities don't check for drowning.
-Legacy option that probably doesn't do that much.

 ### disableEntityStuckChecks
 ``Default``:``false`` Entities don't check if they are stuck in a wall and should sufficate.
 Usefull in for example hubs where player damage is canceled anyway.